Banner graphic for SafeWise's Australian health insurance comparison

 If you're upgrading from an older iPhone model — say, a 13 or 14 — you're going to notice a significant difference in performance, battery life and camera quality with the iPhone 16 Pro Max.
 Compared to older models, or, indeed, most other smartphones on the market, it's near top of class.
 I have no hesitation recommending it, even before the Apple Intelligence features drop.

 However, if you've been using a 15 Pro Max, the changes might not seem quite so profound at first.
 The Camera Action button truly is practical and easy to use, but does it make the upgrade worthwhile?
-Couple it with a slightly bigger screen and Dolby 4K 120fps video, and it starts to make a more compelling case.
+Couple it with a slightly bigger screen and Dolby 4K 120fps video, and it starts to make a more compelling case of buying the iPhone 16 Pro Max.
 As I said, the differences are more striking than they seem at first glance.

 Ultimately, though, the jury is out until we see how Apple Intelligence performs.
 Apple made much ado about the fact that this iPhone lineup was built from the ground up to support Apple Intelligence features, which means they're always going to run better on the 16 lineup than on older models.
 But without being able to test these features, it's impossible to know how much better.
 In short, if you're currently using an iPhone 15 Pro Max and want to know if it's worth upgrading, you'll have to wait until December to see if Apple Intelligence is as — well — intelligent as Apple claims.